OsomePteLtd/principles/backend.md

 3. All methods for creating, updating and destroying models should be wrapped into service functions.
 For example, there should be `createUser` service function instead of using `User.create` from controllers.
 In this case, for example, a socket call goes to such a service function.

 4. Do not add `find*` service functions, use directly ORM `find*` functions from controllers instead.
+Exception: the finder function is very complex and has very specific domain logic, so it’s guaranteed it will not be used by different parts of the app.
+E.g., `findAllDocumentsRelatedToDocumentThroughReconciliations`.

 ## Jobs